bonlineza/b-lib/docs/Overlay.md

 # Overlay

+Overlay is a simple component designed as a modal background, but also allows multiple children to control which child is rendered (next/prev)

 ## Props
 | Name      | Type                     | Default | Required | Description                                                                                |
 | --------- | ------------------------ | ------- | -------- | ------------------------------------------------------------------------------------------ |